judnich/TupleMarkup/EXAMPLES.md

 ### TML example describing a 3D pyramid object for OpenGL:

 This example shows how one might use TML to load/store 3D models for an OpenGL graphics application.
-In addition to natural key-value pair syntax, TML enables concise lists of vertex coordinates and element indexes, making this very natural to read, write, and organize.
+In addition to natural key-value pair semantics, TML enables concise lists of vertex coordinates and element indexes, making this very natural to read, write, and organize.

     [opengl model |
         [mode | indexed triangles]